 Head up high into the Arctic Circle to enjoy the Christmas period in Northern Finland.
 A landscape of snow, the chance of the Aurora Borealis and Finnish Christmas traditions combined with Santa and his elves will set your imagination soaring.

 This is a rustic wilderness experience in the remote forests of northern Finland, away from the hustle and bustle of everyday life.
 We provide snow, private log cabins, fun activities and beautiful scenery for you to make the most of this unique holiday.

 Note that the cabins and glass igloos do not have a TV or Internet access, and there is limited ‘entertainment’ for young children.
 This Christmas experience is best suitable for families with children who enjoy the tranquillity of the pristine wilderness above the Arctic Circle.
 Read here for more details about staying in a glass igloo.

 This trip runs on specific dates and books up early.
-The departure on 22nd to 26th December 2019 is exclusively hosted by one of our staff members.
+The departure on 22nd to 26th December 2020 & 22nd to 26th December 2021 is exclusively hosted by one of our staff members.
 Read reviews about this tour here.

 Our tours stay in the new West Village side of the resort.
 Our Nordic+ option stays in the new Kelo Glass Igloo Log Cabins for the entire 4 nights (pictured below).